Squishy6094/character-select-coop/API-doc.md

 end)
 ```

-Examples of these can be found in
+Examples of these can be found in [Character Select Template with Voice](https://github.com/Squishy6094/character-select-coop/raw/main/packs/char-select-template-w-voice.zip)

 ## _G.charSelect.character_edit()
 A function that Edits an Existing Character, has 7 inputs

 ### Original Character Number:
-The Number of the Character you want to edit, this can be found using `_G.charSelect.character_get_number_from_string`
+The Number of the Character you want to edit, this can be found using `_G.charSelect.character_get_number_from_string()`

 Example: `_G.charSelect.character_get_number_from_string("Custom Model")`